Home > Tyne & Wear > Gateshead > The Angel of the North > Blog: The Angel of the North’s 15th Birthday

 Julie Milne, chief curator of Tyne and Wear Archives and Museums, said: “The Angel of the North is intrinsic to the landscape of the North East region now, a true iconic figure.
 We’re very excited to welcome this extraordinary item to the Shipley Art Gallery.”

 A group of children from St Joseph’s Primary School in Gateshead also attended the unveiling of the maquette.

-If you’re looking for hotel accommodation near The Angel of the North our bed and breakfast price and availability is here.
+If you’re looking for hotel accommodation near The Angel of the North you can see our bed and breakfast price and room availability on our online booking page.